 Effective listening is a key ingredient in healthy communication.
 Set aside uninterrupted time each day to listen to each other.
 As you actively listen to each other, this increases understanding and rapport between you.

-Pay attention when you spouse is speaking, and make a conscious effort to to hear the complete message he or she is sending.
+Pay attention when your spouse is speaking, and make a conscious effort to hear the complete message he or she is sending.
 For example, turn off the television or radio when your spouse is speaking to you.

 2. Use "I" Statements to Make Requests